Gscorreia89/desims-cst-analysis/README.md

 16s sequencing data matrices, clinical and demographical variables, and immune marker abundances.

 Recommended software versions:
-* Python version 3.8 or above
+* Python version 3.8 or above (Anaconda Python is recommended)
 * R version 4.0.2 or above
 * Specific packages used in each script are mentioned in the first cells of Jupyter or R notebooks.

+Apart from installing R, Python, and the required packages, no specific steps are required to install and run the scripts.
+Some analyses use cross-validation and resampling, and therefore are computationally more demanding and might take a few hours to complete.
+We recommend running on a multicore (16 or more CPU) workstation with 32Gb RAM.